 Blackberry notable nutrients: Vitamin C, vitamin K, omega-6 fatty acids, potassium, magnesium, manganese

-Blackberries are high in vitamin K that is associated with boosting of bone density, while the raspberry nutrition is high manganese levels that help support healthy bones, skin and blood sugar levels.
+Blackberries are high in vitamin K that is associated with boosting of bone density, while the raspberry nutrition profile contains high amounts of manganese to help support healthy bones, skin and blood sugar levels.

 Notable nutrients: Manganese, omega-6 fatty acids, folate, selenium

 Coconut products are growing in popularity, with good reason.
 Coconut has low glycemic index and is easy to incorporate into your diet.

 With four to six times the amount of fiber as oat bran, coconut flour and grated coconut are great ways to add a healthy, natural fiber to your diet.
 For most baking recipes, you can substitute up to 20 percent coconut flour for other flours.

 Total dietary fiber: 1.9 grams per large fig (64 grams)

 Notable nutrients: Pantothenic acid, potassium, manganese, copper, vitamin B6